skwalie/react_workshop/README.md

-documentation about this http request can be found at: https://docs.kraken.com/api/docs/rest-api/get-recent-trades (the price is the first element of each array)
+documentation about this http request can be found at: https://docs.kraken.com/api/docs/rest-api/get-recent-trades (the price is the first element of each array from the response payload)

 example of url: https://api.kraken.com/0/public/Trades?pair=XXBTZUSD&since=1735595745
 ```